Hands of a guy on laptop keyboard

 Published on 17 April 2015

 In the Internet field, prefix-switching (e-/net/cyber/digital) does not usually change the meaning of the word or phrase.
 The Hague conference could have been called the Digital Space Conference; NETmundial could easily be CYBERmundial.
 Although these events have different prefixes, they deal with the same set of issues defined by the UN Commission on Science and Technology for Development as ‘international public policy issues pertaining to the Internet’.
-They address all or some of 40+ issues that can be classified in seven baskets, as illustrated in Diplo’s ‘IG Building Under Construction’.
+They address all or some of the 40+ issues that can be classified in seven baskets, as illustrated in Diplo’s ‘IG Building Under Construction’.

 Internet Governance Building

-WHY DO PREFIXES MATTER, IF THEY CAN BE USED INTERCHANGEABLY?
+WHY DO PREFIXES MATTER IF THEY CAN BE USED INTERCHANGEABLY?

 The second reason prefixes matter is that different prefixes could create confusion for governments, companies and organisations that have to deal with Internet public policy issues.
 Different prefixes may convey subtle – and perhaps incorrect – implications about who should cover different issues.
 During a recent lecture tour in Asia, I realised how difficult is for governments to decide how to deal with these ‘differences’.
 Who should be in charge of the various issues?
 Should it be the ministry for communication (digital) or security (cyber) or human rights (online) or…?

 For small countries with limited resources, this is becoming a real problem.
-In a way, by creating more possibilities to participate (more events and more modes of participation), we risk of creating a ‘paradox of inclusion’ (more events, but fewer possibilities for small states to participate actively in most of them).
+In a way, by creating more possibilities to participate (more events and more modes of participation), we risk creating a ‘paradox of inclusion’ (more events, but fewer possibilities for small states to participate actively in most of them).
 The same challenge of managing the cyber/net/virtual/e- avalanche of events faces companies and the non-governmental sector.

 WHAT CAN BE DONE?

-• Invest heavily in facilitation of communication among different policy communities (human rights, security, technology).
-It is not enough to put different communities around a table and expect to have effective communication.
+• Invest heavily in facilitating communication among policy communities (human rights, security, technology).
+Putting different communities around a table and expecting effective communication is not enough.
 Creative and careful facilitation is required.

 ANNEX – SHORT GUIDE FOR DIGITAL PREFIX ETYMOLOGY

 The etymology of cyber goes back to the Ancient Greek meaning of ‘governing’.
-Cyber came into use in our time via Norbert Weiner’s book Cyberneticsdealing with information-driven governance.
-In 1984, William Gibson coined the word cyberspace in the science fiction novel Neuromancer.
+Cyber came into use in our time via Norbert Weiner’s book Cybernetics, dealing with information-driven governance.
+In 1984, William Gibson coined cyberspace in the science fiction novel Neuromancer.
 The growth of the use of the prefix cyber followed the growth of the Internet.
 In the late 1990s, almost anything related to the Internet was cyber: cyber community, cyber law, cyber sex, cybercrime, cyber culture, cyber… You named anything on the Internet and you had cyber.
 In the early 2000s, cyber gradually disappeared from wide use, remaining alive principally in security terminology.
 One of the reasons is that cyber was used in 2001 to name the Council of Europe Cybercrime Convention.
 It is still the only international treaty in the field of Internet security.
 Today we have, for example, the USA’s Cyberspace Strategy, the ITU’s Global Cybersecurity AgendaNATO’s cyber defence policy, and Estonia’s Cyber Defence Center of Excellence.

 E is the abbreviation for ‘electronic’.
-It got its first and most important use through e-commerce, as description of early commercialisation of the Internet.
+It got its first and most important use through e-commerce, as a description of the early commercialisation of the Internet.
 In the EU’s Lisbon Agenda (2000), e- was the most frequently used prefix.
-E– was also the main prefix in the declarations of the World Summit on the Information Society (WSIS, Geneva 2003 and Tunis 2005).
-The WSIS follow-up implementation is centred on action lines including e-government, e-business, e-learning, e-health, e-employment, e-agriculture, and e-science.
+E- was also the main prefix in the declarations of the World Summit on the Information Society (WSIS, Geneva 2003 and Tunis 2005).
+The WSIS follow-up implementation is centred on action lines, including e-government, e-business, e-learning, e-health, e-employment, e-agriculture, and e-science.
 Nonetheless, e– is not as present as it used to be.
 Even the EU has abandoned e- recently, trying, most likely, to distance itself from the failure of the EU’s Lisbon Agenda.

-Virtual relates to the intangible nature of the Internet.
+Virtual relates to the intangible nature of the internet.
 Virtual introduces the ambiguity of being both intangible and, potentially, non-existent.
 Virtual reality could be both an intangible reality (something that cannot be touched), and a reality that does not exist (false reality).
-Academics and Internet pioneers used virtual to highlight the novelty of the Internet, and the emergence of ‘a brave new world’.
+Academics and Internet pioneers used virtual to highlight the novelty of the internet, and the emergence of ‘a brave new world’.
 Virtual, because of its ambiguous meaning, rarely appears in policy language and international documents.

 You can find more information in the article ‘Emerging Language of Internet Diplomacy’.
 Please let us know if you would like to receive updates.